altocodenl/tagaway/readme.md

       - Even when selected thumbnail is not shown in gallery interface, when selecting another thumbnail, then both original and new selected thumbnail appear as selected on gallery interface.
    - [BUG] Untag.
 When a thumbnail with multiple tags is selected, on 'untag' there's a list of tags under 'Remove current tags'.
 If selected thumbnail has more than one (1) tag, upon untagging one (1) tag, the 'Remove current tags' dissapears although there are remaining tags on the list. the 'Remove current tags' should be there.
    - Video player still has 'rotate' option in bottom center of viewer.
    - 'Untagged' should allow intersection.
 When I'm in 'untagged' I still have available the year semi tags (and eventually the geo tags).
 As of now, if I'm in 'untagged' and click on a year tag, I'm taken to the year tag and the system forgets the 'untagged'.
 If I want to see what 'untagged' photos I have for a particular year, so that I can apply the corresponding tags to them, I can't.
 Same happens if I'm in a particular year: 'untagged' is an option, but when I click my year is overriden and only 'untagged' are left.
+   - [BUG] on pics without thumbnail, don't rotate if metadata is picked up by browser?

    - Untagged tagging: add "commit tags" button and warning if you leave selection or page.

 - Geotagging enable/disable.
-   - enable/disable
+   - last server tests
+   - document 2 client events
-   - if enabled, add when uploading
+   - add geotagging enable/disable event
-   - test: forbid, enable, disable
 - Import from GDrive/Dropbox.
    - Import is list, then upload (pass param to upload).
 Import in db, but uploads on log one at a time.
    - Import stops if: 1) API error; 2) space limit.